AidenOnyenwenu/AidenOnyenwenu/README.md

 # Hi there, I'm Aiden Onyenwenu! 👋

-I'm a student Software Developer! ✨ I'm a very fast learner in most programming languages; My focus is currently on: TailwindCSS (and PHP 👀) & React.js (with TSX, of course).
+I'm a student Software Developer! ✨ I'm a very fast learner in most programming languages; My focus is currently on: TailwindCSS, PHP 👀 & React.js.
 I've also experimented with Java, C# and a bit of Discord.py 😄

 ![](https://komarev.com/ghpvc/?username=AidenistooOP)